Chris Gedney

-Christopher Joseph Gedney (August 9, 1970 – March 9, 2018) was an American college and professional football player who was a tight end in the National Football League (NFL) for six seasons.
-He played college football for Syracuse University, and earned All-American honors.
+Christopher Joseph Gedney (August 9, 1970 – March 9, 2018) was an American professional football player who was a tight end for six seasons in the National Football League (NFL).
+He played college football for the Syracuse Orange, earning unanimous All-American honors in 1992.
 He played professionally for the Chicago Bears and Arizona Cardinals of the NFL.
 After his football career ended, he served as assistant athletics director at Syracuse University.

-Early years
+Early life

 Gedney was born in Wilmington, Delaware.
 He graduated from Liverpool High School, where he played high school football for the Liverpool Warriors.

 College career

 While attending Syracuse University, he played for the Syracuse Orange football team from 1989 to 1992.
 As a senior in 1992, he was recognized as a consensus first-team All-American.